How to sign and execute a last will and testament

 During lockdown or periods of self-isolation it is still possible to execute your will.
 Please ensure that you and the witnesses are kept safe at all times.
 Take all sensible precautions e.g. using separate pens, keeping socially distanced, wearing appropriate PPE (but ensure that the witnesses can positively identify you by seeing your face whilst maintaining social distancing).

 Other ways of executing a will whilst self isolating can include:

-Signing in a car.
+2. Signing in a car.
 Sign and date the will with the witnesses watching through the windscreen.
-You can then place the car on the bonnet or roof via the window.
+You can then place the will on the bonnet or roof via the window.
 The witnesses can then sign and enter their details.

-Signing through a window at your property.
-As above, but pass your will outside and leave on the window-sill.
+3. Signing through a ground floor window at your property.
+Your witnesses can see you through the window as per the car example and you can pass your will through the window and leave it on the window-sill.